 As I got myself up on the bed, ready to push, I felt something.
 It’s funny really, because even though the pressure of my baby coming down felt like I was about to deliver a bowling ball, there was another familiar feeling just ahead of that.
 Could it be?
 Was it?

 Oh God, please don’t let it be what I think it is.
+If you are thinking of traveling to Asia as soon as the lockdown is over, you might want to think to travel Vietnam as it might be one of the first countries in Asia to re-open to tourists.
+Hanoi is Vietnam’s northern major city and having Hanoi City Tour should be one of your first choice once you safely landed in there.
 I made a million negotiations with God in my head, “I’ll never eat chocolate again if you don’t make me do this.
 I’ll be a better person.
 I’ll go to church…anything.”
 At this point my obstetrician, who I’d come to fancy a bit, was staring at my bits under the light of ten billion watt globes and all I could think of was, No. I can’t push.
 I won’t push.
 I. WILL.
 NOT.
 SHIT.
 I’m sure that it must have been hilarious for them because looking back, there’s no doubt they would have been able to see me clenching my bum hole to try and stop it coming out.
 What an IDIOT.
 “You’ve got to push now, Melissa,” he said.
 “Push really hard, right down into your bottom.”
 Noooooooooo!
 In that moment, my screams were equal parts pain and utter humiliation as I felt myself make my first delivery of the day, a poo-baby, just before my actual baby came out.